jrjfonseca/XRD_PLOTTER/README.md

 2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:8501)

-3. Upload your XRD data files (supported formats: .txt, .csv, .dat)
+3. Upload your XRD data files (supported formats: .txt, .csv, .dat, .xy)

 4. Use the controls to:
    - Normalize the data